But what, exactly, comes next? Too many newcomers to astronomy get lost in dead ends and quit in frustration. It shouldn't be that way.

 Even if you go no further, the ability to look up and say, "There's Polaris" or "That's Saturn" will provide pleasure, and perhaps a sense of place in the cosmos, for the rest of your life.

-2. Ransack your public library.
+2. Ransack your public library for astronomy basics.

 Astronomy is a learning hobby.
 Its joys come from intellectual discovery and knowledge of the cryptic night sky.
 But you have to make these discoveries, and gain this knowledge, by yourself.
 In other words, you need to become self-taught.